mkutz/spock-manual-extension/README.md

 Extension
 ---------

-Currently there is only one `MarkDownTestPlanBuilder`, but you can always create more.
+Currently there is only `MarkDownTestPlanBuilder` and `CsvTestPlanBuilder`, but you can always create more.
 Just extend `TestPlanBuilder` and add it to your `SpockManualConfig.groovy`